Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.
 ___
-You learn how to hurl yourself into a feral frenzy, setting normal thoughts aside and let your bestial instincts take over.
+You learn how to hurl yourself into a feral frenzy.

-* You can use your bonus action to enter this frenzy, which holds for 1 minute or until you end it as a bonus action.
+* You can use your bonus action to enter this frenzy, which lasts for 1 minute or until you end it as a bonus action.
 * While in this frenzy you must use your Hungry Jaws ability every turn if you can (you ignore the normal limit on this feature while in the frenzy).
 Once you use this feature you can’t use it again until you finish a long rest.
-* While in your frenzy you produce poisonous saliva causing your bite to deal an extra 1d6 poison damage on a hit.
+* While in frenzy, you produce venomous saliva causing your bite to deal an extra 1d6 poison damage on a hit.

 ### Chameleon Scales